-- (i) Within one hundred twenty (120) days following the end of each of the Company's fiscal years, information (presented in the English language) including sections titled "Consolidated Financial Information and Other Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections with scope and content substantially similar to the corresponding sections in this offering memorandum (after taking into consideration any changes to the business and operations of the Company after the Issue Date), consolidated audited income statements, balance sheets and cash flow statements and the related notes thereto for the Company for the two (2) most recent fiscal years in accordance with GAAP, which need not, however, contain any reconciliation to U.S. GAAP or otherwise comply with Regulation S-X of the U.S. Securities and Exchange Commission, together with an audit report thereon by the Company's independent auditors; - (ii) Within sixty (60) days following the end of each of the first three (3) fiscal quarters in each of the Company's fiscal years (beginning with the fiscal quarter ended March 31, 2018), quarterly reports containing unaudited balance sheets, statements of income, statements of shareholders equity and statements of cash flows and the related notes thereto for the Company on a consolidated basis, in each case for the quarterly period then ended and the corresponding quarterly period in the prior fiscal year and prepared in accordance with GAAP, which need not, however, contain any reconciliation to U.S. GAAP or otherwise comply with Regulation S-X of the U.S. Securities and Exchange Commission, together with a "Management's Discussion and Analysis of Financial Condition and Results of Operations" section for such quarterly period and condensed footnote disclosure (in each case, presented in the English language); - (iii) Upon becoming aware of any Default or Event of Default, written notice of the event which would constitute a Default or an Event of Default, its status and what action the Company is taking or proposes to take in respect thereof.
-In addition, the Company is required to deliver to the Trustee, within one hundred and five (105) days after the end of each fiscal year, an Officer's Certificate indicating whether the signers thereof know of any Default or Event of Default that occurred during the previous fiscal year.
-If a Default or Event of Default occurs, is continuing and a responsible officer of the Trustee has received written notice thereof, the Trustee must mail to each holder notice of the Default or Event of Default within 90 days after the occurrence thereof.
-Except in the case of a Default or Event of Default in the payment of principal of, premium, if any, or interest on any note, the Trustee may withhold notice if and so long as it in good faith determines that withholding notice is in the interests of the holders.
+(a) Within 120 days following the end of each of the Company's fiscal years, information (presented in the English language) including sections titled "Consolidated Financial Information and Other Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and with scope and content substantially similar to the corresponding sections in this offering memorandum (after taking into consideration any changes to the business and operations of the Company after the Issue Date), consolidated audited income statements, balance sheets and cash flow statements and the related notes thereto for the Company for the two most recent fiscal years in accordance with GAAP, which need not, however, contain any reconciliation to U.S. GAAP or otherwise comply with Regulation S-X of the U.S. Securities and Exchange Commission, together with an audit report thereon by the Company's independent auditors; and

+(b) Within 60 days following the end of each of the first three fiscal quarters in each of the Company's fiscal years (beginning with the fiscal quarter ended March 31, 2018), quarterly reports containing unaudited balance sheets, statements of income, statements of shareholders equity and statements of cash flows and the related notes thereto for the Company and the Restricted Subsidiaries on a consolidated basis, in each case for the quarterly period then ended and the corresponding quarterly period in the prior fiscal year and prepared in accordance with GAAP, which need not, however, contain any reconciliation to U.S. GAAP or otherwise comply with Regulation S-X of the U.S. Securities and Exchange Commission, together with a "Management's Discussion and Analysis of Financial Condition and Results of Operations" section for such quarterly period and condensed footnote disclosure (in each case, presented in the English language).
-"Default" means an event or condition the occurrence of which is, or with the lapse of time or the giving of notice or both would be, an Event of Default.

-"GAAP" means either (i) Sofom GAAP, (ii) the Mexican Financial Reporting Standards (Normas de Información Financiera) issued by the Mexican Board for Research and Development of Financial Information Standards (Consejo Mexicano para la Investigación y Desarrollo de Normas de Información Financiera) or (iii) the International Financial Reporting Standards, in each case as in effect from time to time.

 None of the information provided pursuant to the preceding paragraph shall be required to comply with Regulation S-K as promulgated by the U.S. Securities and Exchange Commission.
-In addition, the Company shall furnish to the holders of the notes and to prospective investors, upon the requests of such holders, any information required to be delivered pursuant to Rule 144A(d)(4) under the Securities Act so long as the notes are not freely transferable under the Exchange Act by persons who are not "affiliates" under the Securities Act.
+In addition, the Company shall furnish to the holders of the notes and to prospective investors, upon the requests of such holders, any information required to be delivered pursuant to Rule 144A(d)(4) under the Securities Act so long as the notes are not freely transferable under the Securities Act by Persons who are not "affiliates" under the Securities Act.

-In addition, if and so long as the notes are admitted to listing on the Official List of the Luxembourg Stock Exchange and to trading on the Euro MTF Market of the Luxembourg Stock Exchange and the rules of the Luxembourg Stock Exchange so require, copies of such reports furnished to the Trustee will also be made available at the specified office of the paying agent in Luxembourg.
-Delivery of such reports, information and documents to the Trustee is for informational purposes only and the Trustee's receipt thereof shall not constitute constructive notice of any information contained therein or determinable for information contained therein, including the Company's compliance with any of the their respective covenants hereunder (as to which the Trustee is entitled to rely exclusively on Officer's Certificates).
+In addition, if and so long as the notes are admitted to listing on the Official List of the Luxembourg Stock Exchange and to trading on the EuroMTF Market of the Luxembourg Stock Exchange and the rules of the Luxembourg Stock Exchange so require, copies of such reports furnished to the Trustee will also be made available at the specified office of the paying agent in Luxembourg.

+Delivery of such reports, information and documents to the Trustee is for informational purposes only and the Trustee's receipt thereof shall not constitute constructive or actual notice of any information contained therein or determinable from information contained therein, including the Company's compliance with any of the respective covenants hereunder (as to which the Trustee is entitled to rely exclusively on Officers' Certificates).